Edwin Augustus Stevens: Personal life

 Stevens died in Paris, France on August 7, 1868.

 Legacy

-In Steven's will, he left the bulk of his fortune to his wife and children, but also donated land adjoining the Stevens family estate, as well as $150,000 for the erection of a building and $500,000 as an endowment for the establishment of an "institution of learning".
+In Stevens's will, he left the bulk of his fortune to his wife and children, but also donated land adjoining the Stevens family estate, as well as $150,000 for the erection of a building and $500,000 as an endowment for the establishment of an "institution of learning".
 Because of the Stevens family's close ties with engineering, the will's executors decided it would be an institution devoted to the "mechanical arts".
 This institution became Stevens Institute of Technology, which opened its doors in 1870.

-The university has since expanded to an entire hilltop campus overlooking Manhattan, and the original building funded by Stevens' bequest, which was renamed Edwin A. Stevens Hall, continues to house much of the School of Engineering, the oldest of the university's four schools.
+The university has since expanded to an entire hilltop campus overlooking Manhattan, and the original building funded by Stevens's bequest, which was renamed Edwin A. Stevens Hall, continues to house much of the School of Engineering, the oldest of the university's four schools.